 - Disable DNS resolution, or resolve hostnames locally.
 For details, see Section 17.4, Using name resolution in syslog-ng (p.
-214). - Enable flow-control for the TCP sources.
+213). - Enable flow-control for the TCP sources.
 For details, see Section 8.2, Managing incoming and outgoing messages with flow-control (p.
-135). - Do not use the usertty() destination driver.
+132). - Do not use the usertty() destination driver.
 Under heavy load, the users are not be able to read the messages from the console, and it slows down syslog-ng. - Do not use regular expressions in our filters.
 Evaluating general regular expressions puts a high load on the CPU.
 Use simple filter functions and logical operators instead.
 For details, see Section 8.3.4, Using wildcards, special characters, and regular expressions in filters (p.
+139).

-141). - When receiving messages using the UDP protocol, increase the size of the UDP receive buffer on the receiver host (that is, the syslog-ng OSE server or relay receiving the messages).
-Note that on certain platforms, for example, on Red Hat Enterprise Linux 5, even low message load (~200 messages per second) can result in message loss, unless the so_recvbuf() option of the source is increased.
-In such cases, you will need to increase the net.core.rmem_max parameter of the host (for example, to 1024000), but do not modify net.core.rmem_default parameter. - As a general rule, increase the so_recvbuf() so that the buffer size in kilobytes is higher than the rate of incoming messages per second.
-For example, to receive 2000 messages per second, set the so_recvbuf() at least to 2 097 152 bytes.
-For information about sizing and modifying the UDP buffer, see http://www.29west.com/docs/THPM/udp-buffer-sizing.html.
+When receiving messages using the UDP protocol, increase the size of the UDP receive buffer on the receiver host (that is, the syslog-ng OSE server or relay receiving the messages).
+Note that on certain platforms, for example, on Red Hat Enterprise Linux 5, even low message load (~200 messages per second) can result in message loss, unless the so\rcvbuf() option of the source is increased.
+In such cases, you will need to increase the net.core.rmem\max parameter of the host (for example, to 1024000), but do not modify net.core.rmem\default parameter.

+As a general rule, increase the so\rcvbuf() so that the buffer size in kilobytes is higher than the rate of incoming messages per second.
+For example, to receive 2000 messages per second, set the so\rcvbuf() at least to 2 097 152 bytes.